cloud-elements/devportal/docs/products/formulas/formulas-via-api.md

 There are four types of steps:

-* elementRequest: Cloud Elements Hub API call like POST /contacts
+* `elementRequest`: Cloud Elements Hub API call like POST /contacts
   * able to specify parts of request, method, body, API
-* filter: returns only a boolean (true or false)
+* `filter`: returns only a boolean (true or false)
   * customizable JavaScript
   * able to program if/else logic like if contact created, send email, else stop formula
-* script: returns a JavaScript object
+* `script`: returns a JavaScript object
   * can build a payload for a request step i.e. contact, account, etc.
   * able to take data from two objects and combine them to make custom object, such as fields from Salesforce contact and account to make custom contact
-* loop: loop over a set of steps
+* `loop`: loop over a set of steps

 Each step has different properties it requires in order to execute.

-All types of steps can have an “onSuccess” or “onFailure” result.
-An onSuccess result will kick off the next step of the formula.
-An onFailure result will also kick off a step that could be an error message, exit the formula altogether, or be used to branch from a filter step.
-It is important to point out that formula logic must be sound so the next step can execute after an onSuccess result is received.
+All types of steps can have an `onSuccess` or `onFailure` result.
+An `onSuccess` result will kick off the next step of the formula.
+An `onFailure` result will also kick off a step that could be an error message, exit the formula altogether, or be used to branch from a filter step.
+It is important to point out that formula logic must be sound so the next step can execute after an `onSuccess` result is received.

 ###### CONFIGURATION